 No Tags Found!

-Request you to please provide information for F&F settlement benefits eligibility dues for dismissed employee from the company due to misappropriation.
-Can employee is eligible to claim PF, Gratuity, Payment for PL balance and other arrears.
+I kindly request information regarding F&F settlement benefits eligibility for a dismissed employee due to misappropriation.
+Could the employee be eligible to claim PF, Gratuity, Payment for PL balance, and other arrears?

-As I am fresh to HR role, request you to please provide the information.
+As I am new to the HR role, I would appreciate it if you could provide the necessary information.

 Regards,